Differentiated Instruction: The What and the How

 Enter a swing in the pedagogical pendulum, away from constructivist student-centered learning to teacher-directed, standards-based learning and away from whole language reading instruction to phonics-based reading instruction.
 Elk Grove Unified adopted Open Court® Reading—which utilized a scripted instructional block and “workshop” in which reading instruction was differentiated according to formative data.
 Most teachers, at first, hated the tightly-bound curriculum, and especially the differentiated “workshop.”
 Learning how to organize and implement differentiated instruction was very challenging.
 Both teachers and reading specialists experimented and shared successes and failures of their “workshops.”
 As teacher expertise improved, reading scores jumped within two years to the 60th percentiles and have remained there for a dozen years.
 Certainly, the change in the what of instruction mattered, but the how of instruction may have mattered more.
 Most of us credited the teacher-directed differentiated instruction of “workshop” as the key factor in improving student scores across all demographics.

-Beyond that eye-opening elementary experience, I’ve taught eleven years at the middle school level, eight at the high school level, and three at the community college level.
+Beyond that eye-opening elementary experience, I’ve taught sixteen years at the middle school level, eight at the high school level, and three at the community college level.
 From my own teaching experience, and (more specifically) the learning experiences of my students, I’ve gleaned a few more morsels about whether teachers or students should be in charge of the what and how of learning.

 A nine-year-old, twelve-year-old, sixteen-year-old, and twenty-year-old all seem to share a few common developmental learning characteristics: First, most would take the path of least resistance to reach their goals.
 Few are mature enough to include learning skills and concepts as key components of these personal goals.
 Students want the grades and the related self-satisfaction; they want access to the next class and/or school; they want to keep their parents off of their backs–in other words, they are human.
 We were once as they are.